 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have a history of blood clots, cancer, congestive heart failure, heart disease, high blood pressure, epilepsy or a history of seizures, kidney disease, or a blood disorder (such as sickle cell disease or porphyria).
+- Tell your doctor if you have heart failure, heart disease, high blood pressure, kidney disease, or history of cancer, blood clots, or seizures.
 Also tell your doctor if you are scheduled for any type of surgery.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.
-You may also need to monitor your blood pressure at home.
-If you notice any changes to your recommended blood pressure, call your doctor right away.
+Your doctor will also monitor your blood pressure.

 Possible Side Effects While Using This Medicine: